How to Learn a Trade and Kick-Start a Fulfilling Career

 3. Consider the military.

 The military is one place where you can get paid to go to school.
 If you're thinking about attending a four-year college and have an interest in serving your country, you can get free money for school by joining the Reserve Officer Training Corps (ROTC) and applying for scholarships.
 These scholarships are based on merit rather than need, and each branch of the military specifies its own requirements.
-For example, to qualify for Army ROTC scholarships, you must be a U.S. citizen between the ages of 17 and 26, with a high school diploma (or equivalent) and a GPA of at least 2.5, among other requirements.
+For example, high school students who wish to qualify for Air Force ROTC scholarships must be U.S. citizens with a GPA of at least 3.0, among other requirements.

 Take Charge of Your Training